 Q. How important are clothes and fashion to you?
 [Why/Why not?]

-Answer: Clothes and fashion are very important to me primarily because it makes me look good and feel good about myself.
-Besides, they are very important to me because, in my culture, people do tend to judge others by the clothes or fashion styles they use, and I always like to be “judged” favourably.
+Answer: Clothes and fashion are very important to me primarily because they make me look nice and feel good about myself.
+Besides, they are essential to me because, in my culture, people tend to judge others by the clothes or fashion styles they use, and I always like to be “judged” favourably.

 Q. What kind of clothes do you dislike?
 [Why?]

-Answer: I don’t really like any polyester or synthetic clothes mostly because they give me a rash.
-I don’t like them also because they don’t feel soft and comfortable enough.
+Answer: I don’t like polyester or synthetic clothes mostly because they give me a rash and don’t feel soft and comfortable enough.
 Besides, I don’t really like to wear very “revealing’ clothes because I find them to be “degrading” for a respectable person, be it a man or a woman.

 Q. How different are the clothes you wear now from those you wore 10 years ago?

-Answer: The clothes, which we wear today, are certainly more stylish and affordable most of the times than the clothes we used to wear before 10 years.
-But, when it comes to quality, I think that the clothes today are worse than what we used to wear a decade ago.
+Answer: The clothes that we wear today are certainly more stylish and affordable most of the time than the clothes we used to wear 10 years ago.
+But, when it comes to quality, I think the clothes today are worse than what we used to wear a decade ago.
 Personally, I was much younger ten years ago so I wore dresses that were suitable for my age and my parents most of the time chose those dresses for me.
-However, these days I buy dresses of my choice, and "fashion" and "conform" are two important aspects I look for when buying a new dress for me.
+However, these days I buy dresses of my choice, and "fashion" and "conform" are two important aspects I look for when buying a new dress.

 Q. What do you think the clothes we wear say about us?

-Answer: What a person chooses to wear tells a great deal about what kinds of values he or she carries as well as what kinds of personality the person has.
+Answer: What a person chooses to wear tells a great deal about what kinds of values he or she carries and what kind of personality the person has.
 For example, a suit and tie wearing person tries to tell us that he is probably more successful and motivated than others.
 On the other hand, a short and tank top wearing person is probably “casual” and likes to go with the “flow”.
-But I do not decide if someone is really a good human being or not from his or her dresses only.
+But I do not decide if someone is really a good human being or not from his or her dress only.

 [The topic for your talk will be written on a card which the examiner will hand over to you.
 Read it carefully and then make some brief notes.]